 South Texas Meeting.-This meeting was held at Kingsville, April 26 to 27, W. Armstrong Price presiding.
 At the technical sessions sixteen papers were presented.
 The program at the banquet consisted of an illustrated talk by a Junior Academy member and an address by Pres.
 H. Y. Benedict of The University of Texas on "Early Attempts at Measuring Distances of Stars."
 At the business session eighteen new members were elected and other business discussed.
+A field trip over members were elected and other business discussed.
 A field trip over King Ranch filled the afternoon.